 The policies and procedures list the change management testing levels, scope of tests, and the extent of testing required for each level.
-The Problem/Change Management System documents that the program change was approved and tested before being placed into production.
 Due to the various types of changes, each section throughout the Bureau has its own policy/procedure for testing and maintaining documentation.
 Each section manager determines the method, extent, and retention period of testing.